netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Based on path metadata ({{metadata-benefit}}) and algorithmic analysis ({{disjointness}}), an endpoint can explicitly select paths or avoid paths.
-THis allows avoiding or abandoning paths for more paths with more suitable properties.
+This allows avoiding or abandoning paths for more paths with more suitable properties.

-# Some Pitfalls -- WIP
+# Some Pitfalls -- WIP -- Renema to Guidelines

 ## 4-tuple changes {#four-tuple-changes}